 13. iPad Keyboard Shortcuts

-When you connect your iPad to Apple's Smart Keyboard, or a Bluetooth keyboard, you gain access to a slew of keyboard shortcuts that you can use to bend iOS to your will.
+When you connect your iPad to Apple's Smart Keyboard or a Bluetooth keyboard, you gain access to a slew of keyboard shortcuts that you can use to bend iOS to your will.
 Simple things like Cmd+H can be used to send you back to your home screen.
-Cmd+Opt+D will summon the dock for you, Cmd+Space will open a Spotlight Search, while Cmd+Tab will have you quickly cycling between you most recently used apps.
+Cmd+Opt+D will summon the dock for you, Cmd+Space will open a Spotlight Search, while Cmd+Tab will have you quickly cycling between your most recently used apps.

 Keyboard shortcuts can really speed up your workflow on an iPad, and an increasing number of apps support them.
 To see what shortcuts are available to you in an app, just hold down the Command key.
 This action will summon an overlay with all the keyboard shortcuts you can use in that app.

 Note: You can connect an iPhone to a Bluetooth keyboard and use that to help speed up your typing, but the keyboard shortcuts mentioned above, do not work on an iPhone.

 Conquer iOS Keyboards